SOD96/RSSFeedLive/README.md

 ## Future Plan
 - Protect APIs against potential attacks (Subscribing to feeds we don't want)
+- Validation on API routes should display better error messages

 ## Findings
 - Twitter seems to have disabled RSS feeds a while ago, only services out there now that provide it (nitter).
 Shame.